TimRuanwx/Judging-apparatu-for-foil/README.md

 # Judging-apparatu-for-foil
-a home-made judging apparatu for foil
+A home-made judging apparatu for foil
+From SYSU